Frequently Asked Questions

 Scrivener excels at manuscript management, compilation, and long-term project organization.
 When you open a new scene in Scrivener, you get a blank page.
 Kindling pre-populates your drafting space with your synopsis beats and character context, so you never face a blank page.

-Import: Plottr (.pltr), yWriter (.yw7), Obsidian Longform, and Markdown outlines.
+Import: Scrivener 3 (.scriv), Plottr (.pltr), yWriter (.yw7), Obsidian Longform, and Markdown outlines.

-Export: DOCX, Markdown, and Obsidian Longform format.
+Export: Scrivener 3 (.scriv), DOCX, EPUB, Markdown, and Obsidian Longform format.

 No. Kindling provides structure and context, not generated text.
 Your writing is 100% yours — Kindling never suggests, autocompletes, or generates prose.
 There are no subscription fees, no API costs, and no data sent to external servers.